 - * Abiding by orders to stay away from certain people or neighborhoods

 - * Reporting for drug and alcohol testing

 If during the period of your probation you do not follow the conditions ordered by the court, your probation officer will issue a warrant and you will be arrested.
-At that time you will not have a right to appointed counsel; therefore, you need to hire an attorney to protect your freedom and your rights.
-If it is alleged that you have committed a new offense while on probation, Attorney McCranie will defend against the probation violation charge and the new charges.
+At that time you will not have a right to appointed counsel; therefore, you need to hire an probation violation attorney to protect your freedom and your rights.
+If it is alleged that you have committed a new offense while on probation, attorney McCranie will defend against the probation violation charge and the new charges.

 Visit our website at mccranielawfirm.com or email George directly at firstname.lastname@example.org.

 You can also follow us on Facebook, LinkedIn, YouTube and Twitter for informational videos, blogs and answers to your questions.